 This light and refreshing Mexican Avocado Corn Salad recipe is bursting with fresh flavors!
 It features sweet corn, creamy avocados, juicy tomatoes, crisp peppers, and fresh herbs tossed in a luscious honey lime vinaigrette!
 It’s healthy, so simple to prepare, can be made in advance and travels well!
 It’s a crowd pleasing recipe that you and your family will love!

 This sweet corn salad is perfect for summer barbecues, potlucks, picnics, healthy lunches and easy weeknight dinners!
-It’s the perfect side dish to pair with Mexican casseroles, burgers, grilled chicken, shrimp ceviche and so much more!
+It’s the perfect side dish to pair with this Barbarcoa recipe, Mexican casseroles, burgers, grilled chicken, shrimp ceviche and so much more!

 If you love fresh summer sweet corn and flavorful salads (sans any sad, wilted lettuce), I’ve got the perfect dish for you!